phoenix-rtos/phoenix-rtos-doc/building/README.md

 TARGET=ia32-generic ./phoenix-rtos-build/build.sh clean all
 ```

-After the build successfully completes, kernel and disk images will be created and placed in the `_boot` directory.
+After the build completes, kernel and disk images will be created and placed in the `_boot` directory.

 ## Launching Phoenix-RTOS